University of Kentucky

-The University of Kentucky (UK, UKY, or U of K) is a public land-grant research university in Lexington, Kentucky.
-Founded in 1865 by John Bryan Bowman as the Agricultural and Mechanical College of Kentucky, the university is one of the state's two land-grant universities (the other being Kentucky State University) and the institution with the highest enrollment in the state, with 30,545 students as of fall 2019.
+The University of Kentucky (UK, UKY, or U of K) is a public land-grant research university in Lexington, Kentucky, United States.
+Founded in 1865 by John Bryan Bowman as the Agricultural and Mechanical College of Kentucky, the university is one of the state's two land-grant universities (the other being Kentucky State University).
+It is the institution with the highest enrollment in the state, with 35,952 students in the fall of 2024.

-The institution comprises 16 colleges, a graduate school, 93 undergraduate programs, 99 master programs, 66 doctoral programs, and four professional programs.
-It is classified among "R1: Doctoral Universities – Very high research activity".
-According to the National Science Foundation, Kentucky spent $393 million on research and development in 2018, ranking it 63rd in the nation.
+The institution comprises 16 colleges, a graduate school, 93 undergraduate programs, 99 master programs, 66 doctoral programs, and 4 professional programs.
+It is classified among "R1: Doctoral Universities – Very high research spending and doctorate production".
+According to the National Science Foundation, Kentucky spent $476.5 million on research and development in 2022, ranking it 61st in the nation.

-The University of Kentucky has fifteen libraries on campus.
-The largest is the William T. Young Library, a federal depository, hosting subjects related to social sciences, humanities, and life sciences collections.
+The University of Kentucky has seven libraries on campus.
+The largest is the William T. Young Library, a federal depository that hosts subjects related to social sciences, humanities, and life sciences collections.
 Since 1997, the university has focused expenditures increasingly on research, following a compact formed by the Kentucky General Assembly.
-The directive mandated that the university become a Top 20 public research institution, in terms of an overall ranking, to be determined by the university itself, by 2020.
-2 alumni from the university have won Nobel Prizes.
+The directive mandated that the university become a "Top 20" public research institution, in terms of an overall ranking to be determined by the university itself, by 2020.
+Two alumni from the university have won Nobel Prizes.